NCH-Motion-Laboratory/configdot/README.md

 # The food section
 [food]
 fruits = ['Apple', 'Banana', 'Kiwi']
-# calories for each fruit
+# calories for some of the fruit
 calories = {'Apple': 50, 'Banana': 100}

 # The drinks section
 [drinks]
 favorite = 'Coke'

 # subsection for alcoholic drinks
 [[alcoholic]]
 favorite = 'beer'